 In speeches Seb takes audiences from his own on-track rivalries to the lessons learned from London - overseeing an enormous infrastructure and logistical exercise in one of the world's great cities.
 He highlights the need to build a resilient and dependable team, from a variety of backgrounds; to be seen to deliver on your vision (even while under constant scrutiny); and to communicate pre-emptively and leave nothing to chance.
 Above all, he underlines the age-old proposition that no amount of theorising replaces ‘the genius of hard work.’

-Seb was honoured with a Life Peerage in 2002, becoming Lord Coe of Ranmore.
-He has since been appointed a KBE, and named ‘Greatest Briton’ in the Morgan Stanley Awards.
-He remains Vice President of the IAAF, and secured the 2017 World Athletics Championships for London.
+Seb was made a Life Peer, becoming Lord Coe of Ranmore, and has since been appointed a KBE.
+He received a BBC Sports Personality Lifetime Achievement Award, and was named ‘Greatest Briton’ in the Morgan Stanley Awards.
+He also secured the 2017 World Athletics Championships for London.
 In this case it is only the third largest sporting event on the planet.

 Listening to Seb you can’t help recall your own favourite moment from London 2012 - be it Super Saturday, the Gamesmakers or Mo Farah winning a second gold.
 When you hear the behind-the-scenes stories and take in the true scale of the project, you realise quite how much Seb and his team achieved.
 He’s not just a great leader – he’s also an awesome communicator.
 JLA Agent Jeremy Frewer